melizalab/django-bird-colony/README.md

 bird-colony is a Django application used to manage bird colonies (including breeding colonies).
 You may find that it can also be used for non-avian species.
 There's also support for storing information about samples associated with animals in the colony, like genomic DNA or song recordings.

-The admin interface is the primary tool used to create and update bird records, but there is a growing collection of views that can be used to browse the database and perform common updates (like adding clutches).
+There is a growing collection of views that can be used to browse the database and perform common updates (like adding clutches).
 There is also a JSON API that supports a variety of search queries.

-bird-colony is licensed for you to use under the Gnu Public License, version 3.
+bird-colony is licensed for you to use under the BSD License.
 See COPYING for details

 ### Quick start

 You'll need to have a basic understanding of how to use [Django](https://www.djangoproject.com/).
+Requires Python 3.8+ and Django 4.0+.

 1. Install the package using pip: `pip install django-bird-colony`.
-Worth putting in a virtualenv.

 1. Add `birds` and some dependencies to your INSTALLED_APPS setting like this: